 Part of what makes Trinity Presbyterian Church distinctive is that we are a connectional church, part of the Presbyterian Church in America (PCA).
 The PCA is strongly committed to the Bible as our only rule for faith and life and to the truth of salvation as the free gift of God’s grace.
-The PCA is extensively involved in furthering God’s kingdom through world missions, and is one of the fastest growing denominations in the United States.
+The PCA is extensively involved in furthering God’s kingdom through world missions.

 As a local congregation of the PCA, we continue to be strongly committed to reaching and serving Newton County.
 We long to grow in knowing and enjoying the love of God for us in Christ, and extending that same love far and wide that others may enjoy being His as well.
 Our desire is to call those who do not yet know God to a saving relationship with Him through Christ Jesus our Lord.
 For those who already know Him, we want to help them grow in that relationship, finding in Him all that they need for this world and for eternal life.
 We believe that such a relationship will be a blessing not only to the individuals who enjoy it, but to all of Newton County.

 Our current pastor, Rob Rienstra, was called to Trinity in 1999.
 Through his gifts, leadership, and service, the church grew both spiritually and numerically.
 As we outgrew the rented facilities we had started in, the Lord led and provided wonderfully so that we were able to break ground in 2002 on our current facility on Highway 278 on the east side of Covington.
-In early 2010 we dedicated our new Youth Education Center, and we hope that the Lord will provide and allow us to further expand in the near future.
+In early 2010 we dedicated our new Youth Education Center.

-Here we are today, a quarter of a century later, continuing in that walk with God, desiring to see all of Newton County come to know the love of God through Jesus Christ.
+Here we are today, continuing in that walk with God, desiring to see all of Newton County come to know the love of God through Jesus Christ.